dhemery/dhemery.com/articles.md

   > Are you experiencing or anticipating stressful changes?
     In this article,
-    I describe ways to understand and nagivate change more successfully.
+    I describe ways to understand and navigate change more successfully.

 **Questions to Explore Problems** [[epub](/epub/questions_to_explore_problems.epub)]